adrianjost/files-sync-action/README.md

 ### `TARGET_ROOT`

 Prepends this to all filepaths in the target repository.
+It is the same for all target repositories and can not be adjusted on a per repo basis.
 Defaults to `/`.

 ### `COMMIT_MESSAGE`